Nagasaki Tours

 6) Just around the corner is the Samurai Street: Click on the link below for more info:

-7) A visit to a local restaurant / supermarket for tours who choose the lunch option:
+7) A visit to a local restaurant/supermarket for lunch:

 Comfortable Seating